Code-Institute-Submissions/CI-MS3-Fledgling-Talent/README.md

 * Error - The first child *option* element of a *select* element with a required attribute, and without a *multiple* attribute, and without a *size* attribute whose value is greater than *1*, must have either an empty *value* attribute, or must have no text content - [Fixed](https://stackoverflow.com/questions/22237658/html5-validation-error-with-select-required-attribute/31800584)
 * Warning - Section lacks heading
 * Error - Aria-controls attribute must point to an element in the same document - [Fixed](https://webmasters.stackexchange.com/questions/60241/w3c-validation-error-aria-controls-attribute-must-point-to-an-element-in-the-sa)
+* Error - The element button must not appear as a descendant of the a element - Fixed with help of Ed Bradley on Slack
+* Error - h3 cannot appear as child of label